-Similar to the gents, in both our small group and large group girl comp strategies, your table may get bumped later on in the night (or day) if the club sells the table.
+Similar to the guys, in both our small and large group girl comp strategies, your table may get bumped later on in the night (or day) if the club sells the table.

 But on the big nights at the top clubs, table bumps can occur before you even make it to the table!
 And if you do make it to the table, it might only last a few minutes.

-If you want your best chance of keeping a comp table for at least a few hours, choose clubs that are less busy on a given night.
+If you want your best chance of keeping a comp table for at least a few hours, choose clubs that are less busy.
 And landing a comp at the biggest clubs in Vegas is darn near impossible these days, especially on weekends.

 Where To Find Girl Comp Tables

 Almost all clubs in Vegas offer complimentary tables, but not on all days.
 You’ll want to contact a host at the club you want to go to to find out the availability of girl comps.